kamilogluipek/dsa210project/README.md

 4. Test the hypothesis using p-test and analyzing the charts.
 5. Determine wheter the hypothesis is correct or not, if it's not try to explain why.

+# Data Analysis

-# Collecting Data
+## 1. Collecting Data

-After I collected manually my daily Instagram screen time and corresponding weather conditions between 17.02.2025 and 17.04.2025, I conducted an exploratory data analysis to observe any patterns.
+After I collected manually my daily Instagram screen time and corresponding weather conditions between 17/02/2025 and 17/04/2025, I cleaned and structured datasets daily.
+Then, I merged datasets by date and put all of this data into an excel file for further analysis.

 I grouped weather conditions into two categories:
-- Bad weather: Cloudy (C), Rainy (R), Foggy, and Snowy
+- Bad Weather: Cloudy (C), Rainy (R), Foggy, and Snowy
-- Good weather: Sunny (S)
+- Good Weather: Sunny (S)

-I put all of this data into an excel file for further analysis.
+## 2. Exploratory Data Analysis (EDA)

+Using pandas and matplotlib, I calculated the average Instagram usage for both weather groups:

+- Bad Weather Days: ~… minutes
+- Good Weather Days: ~… minutes

+## 3. Hypothesis Testing

+- Null hypothesis (H₀): There is no significant difference in Instagram screen time between bad and good weather days.
+- Alternative hypothesis (H₁): Instagram screen time is significantly higher during bad weather days.

+## 4. Visualization

+I used Bar Chart to compare the average Instagram screen time on good vs. bad weather days.
+I might include additional visualizations such as time series plots or scatterplots for better illustrations.